-The National Museum is the largest museum in India, and the exhibition area here can also understand some cultural and religious characteristics of India.
-It is a complex country with a large population and area and cultural differences are also very obvious.
+The National Museum is the largest museum in India.
+The exhibition area here can also give you a good understanding of some of India’s cultural and religious characteristics.
+It is a very complex country with a large population and area, and the cultural differences are also very obvious.

-The museum collection is great.
-They have thousands of items from across the subcontinent.
-If you want to see Indian art and other things from the past four thousand years, you have to come here.
-Some objects are real signs, such as Harlequin Dance Girl.
-Some collections, like Mogar miniature, they were amazing.
+The museum's collection is great.
+They have objects from all over the subcontinent dating back thousands of years.
+If you want to see Indian art and other things from the last four thousand years, this is the place to go.
+Some of the objects are truly iconic, like the Harephan dancing girl.
+Some of the collections, like the Mughal miniatures, are astonishing.
 But it could be better.
-Too many monitors were obviously worn out and in urgent need of renovation.
-Maybe just didn’t have electricity when we visited.
-The audio guide was excellent and the cafe was adequate.
+Too many of the displays are obviously shabby and in dire need of renovation.
+Maybe the electricity just didn't work when we visited.
+The audio guide was very good and the cafe was adequate.

 Spain has a glorious history and the museum is interesting